Vacheprime/ConnectedSmarties/README.md

 - In the self-checkout, after you pay, the rewards points won field is not being reset.
 (Danat, COMPLETED: Field was removed.)

 - Adding products by EPC or by range.
 (Danat, COMPLETED)

+- Fix the PDF: the downloaded .pdf file does not show the items the customer bought and the total price (Florence)